Good construction. Human-made.

 Patterns, samples, and limited production are done with our own hands, on vintage industrial sewing machines.
 We keep our batches small and only produce the best ideas.
 When necessary, we hire local sewers, to help meet demand.

 SHAABI means "of the common people" in Arabic.
 The word also refers to the downtown markets or bazaars found throughout the Middle East--the places where locals meet to buy, sell, and mingle.
+We chose the name SHAABI, because we put people at the center of our mission and relationships.

 Our work with SHAABI will involve spotlighting the good people of our community, as well as makers, do-ers, and creative folks we get to know along the way.
 We'll also be exploring the question of what it means to be local in the context of a highly interconnected world.